nodeca/probe-image-size/README.md

 - `code` - equals to `ECONTENT` if the library failed to parse the file;
 - `status` - equals to a HTTP status code if it receives a non-200 response.

-If callback (legacy node style) provided, `Promise` will not be returned.

-__Note 1.__ If you use `Stream` as source, it's your responsibility to close that stream in callback.
+__Note 1.__ If you use `Stream` as source, it's your responsibility to close that stream.
 In other case you can get memory leak, because stream will be left in paused state.
 With http requests that's not a problem - everything is released automatically, as soon as possible.